isaacs/node-lru-cache/README.md

-   (like asynchronous fetching, a variety of TTL staleness options, and so on), then [mnemonist's LRUMap](https://yomguithereal.github.io/mnemonist/lru-map) is a very good option, and just slightly faster than this module (since it does considerably less).
+   (like asynchronous fetching, a variety of TTL staleness options, and so on), then [mnemonist's LRUMap](https://yomguithereal.github.io/mnemonist/lru-map) is also a very good option, and just slightly faster than this module (since it does considerably less).

-4. Do not use a `dispose` function, size tracking, or especially ttl behavior, unless absolutely needed.
+4. Do not use a `dispose` function, size tracking, or especially ttl behavior or observability features, unless absolutely needed.
 These features are convenient, and necessary in some use cases, and every attempt has been made to make the performance impact minimal, but it isn't nothing.

 ## Testing